 - Degaussing Your Hard Drive: One way to ensure that your information will never be seen again is to degauss your hard drive.
 This process uses magnetic field generators to remove all information from the hard drive itself.
-There will be no physical damage to the hard drive, but the magnetic forces destroy the hard drive internally, making it inoperable.
+There will be no physical damage to the hard drive.
+The magnetic forces destroy the hard drive internally, making it inoperable.

 - Shredding Your Hard Drive: The other option is to shred your hard drive.
-In this process, the hard drive itself is sent through an industry-style shredding machine which shreds through the metal and the discs that hold the data as well.
-Using this process allows you to physically see that the hard drive has been turned to pieces and, therefore, is inoperable.
+In this process, the hard drive itself is sent through an industry-style shredding machine.
+This shreds through the metal and the discs that hold the data as well.
+Using this process allows you to physically see that the hard drive has been turned to pieces.
+Therefore, it becomes inoperable.

 These options can give you the peace of mind in knowing that your private information will never be seen by anyone.

 As you are in the process of getting rid of your old computer, don’t forget to make sure that there is no way for someone else to pull all of your information from its hard drive.

 Get a Free Quote on Hard Drive Disposal Today!